Part of the SEO audit

 How to fix it

-Add a unique title tag to every page.
+Step 1: Fix missing title tags first.
+Pages with no title tag are the most urgent.
+Add a unique title to every page that describes what the page offers.
 Keep it between 30 and 60 characters.
 Put the most important words first.
-Avoid stuffing keywords or repeating your brand name on every page.

-For meta descriptions, write a clear summary of what the page offers.
-Keep it between 70 and 160 characters.
-Include a reason to click: a benefit, a number, or a specific detail that sets your page apart from others in the search results.
+Step 3: Add meta descriptions to every page.
+Write a clear summary of what the page offers in 70 to 160 characters.
+Include a reason to click: a benefit, a number, or a specific detail that sets your page apart from others in search results.

 Example findings from a scan